Battle of Pakchon: Walsh withdraws from the high ground, 5/6 November 1950

 By 02:00 the PVA attack had been checked and 3 RAR had redeployed to new positions in the paddy fields around the railway crossing north of Maenjung-dong.
 However, amid the confusion the exact dispositions of the companies remained unclear for the remainder of the night.
 Australian losses were 12 killed and 64 wounded, the same number as those suffered during their entire advance into North Korea.
 A number of officers of the battalion were later critical of the decision to withdraw while still engaged, believing that it had been both dangerous and unnecessary, while the lack of detailed planning, reconnaissance and orders were also seen as a factor in the disorganisation that ensued.
 While A Company had immediately withdrawn as ordered and had suffered a number of casualties in doing so, both B and D Companies, which were commanded by experienced veterans of the 2nd Australian Imperial Force, had delayed doing so until more favourable circumstances prevailed and fared better as a consequence.
 Yet the following morning a patrol from D Company cleared the abandoned A and B Company positions unopposed.
 The area was found littered with PVA dead and equipment.
-Among the casualties were both PVA and KPA, and it became clear that the Australians had been attacked by a mixed force, estimated at around 1,500 men.
+Among the casualties were both PVA and KPA, and it became clear that the Australians had been attacked by a mixed force, estimated at 1,500 men.
 Many of those killed were also found to have been carrying demolition charges.

 Despite the events of the previous night the Australians still held the road, while D Company continued to occupy the former PVA strongpoint on Hill 63, even if it was isolated from the rest of the battalion.
 Yet B and C Companies were now precariously positioned in the paddy field to the east and west of the road respectively, and come daylight were exposed to the PVA positions on the high ground.
 The same day Coad visited 3 RAR; dissatisfied with the battalion's dispositions and having now lost confidence in its commander, he relieved Walsh of his position, appointing the second-in-command, Major Bruce Ferguson, in his place.
 Walsh returned to his posting at US Eighth Army headquarters.
 Ferguson came forward to take command of the battalion.
 Ordering 3 RAR to dig-in, he despatched a number of clearing patrols, while C Company advanced unopposed to a hill overlooking the road 2.2 km north-east of D Company.
 Reaching the top the Australians observed the PVA withdrawing northwards up the valley.
 Further east, the PVA attacked US 19 RCT; however, by the afternoon of 6 November it became apparent that the PVA withdrawal around Pakchon was part of a general disengagement.